cs123tas/projects/brush/README.md

 Within your work on the `Canvas2D`, you’ll also need to work with various brush types.
-To work on this project, you’ll edit the various Brush classes (although you’ll probably leaveBrushuntouched), and within the ui section, you’ll edit `Canvas2D.[cpp, h]`.
+To work on this project, you’ll edit the various Brush classes (although you’ll probably leave Brush untouched), and within the ui section, you’ll edit `Canvas2D.[cpp, h]`.
 It’s perfectly OK to add methods, member variables, etc., to these classes.
 Obviously at some point you’ll need to create and hold onto a `Brush`.
-This should be part of (i.e., a member variable of) the `Canvas2D` class; when the sole instance of this class is created, you’ll want to create aBrushas part of it.
+This should be part of (i.e., a member variable of) the `Canvas2D` class; when the sole instance of this class is created, you’ll want to create a Brush as part of it.
 Another aside on software design: we have the constant, linear, and quadratic brushes, all of which have some color of paint that they deposit on the canvas.
 When the user adjusts the "red" slider,